 It’s not hard to do!
 Haggis, despite a lot of bad jokes here in the USA, is a very tasty dish you can make yourself (see the recipe below).
 You’ll want to invest in a nice bottle of whisky and, naturally, a volume of Burns’ poetry.
+Candle light is a must.
 Another nice touch is to play some of the music composed by the Bard.
-We recommend "The Complete Songs of Robert Burns, Vol. 1 & 2" available from various online sellers and including interpretations by a variety of accomplished Celtic musicians.
+We recommend The Complete Songs of Robert Burns, Vol. 1 & 2 available from various online sellers and including interpretations by a variety of accomplished Celtic musicians.

 Here is a classic Haggis recipe you can make in a common casserole dish (no sheep’s stomach required!)

 1 1/4 cup stock (you can strain this from the boiled meat, or use a prepared beef stock)

 1/2 tsp grated nutmeg